open-pdf-sign/open-pdf-sign/README.md

     Y coordinate of the signature block in cm
     Default: 1.0
   --tsa
     use specific time stamping authority as source (if multiple given, will be used in given order as fallback)
     Default: []
+  --version
+    prints version of this program
   --width
     width of the signature block in cm
     Default: 10.0